venkataprasad5600/Brain-Tumor-Detection-using-DL/README.md

-# Brain-Tumor-Detection-using-DL
+# 📌  Brain-Tumor-Detection-using-DL

-# Overview
+# 📝 Overview
 This project aims to develop a machine learning model to detect brain tumors from MRI scans.
 The system processes MRI images, extracts relevant features, and classifies them as either benign or malignant.
 The project leverages deep learning techniques, particularly convolutional neural networks (CNNs), to accurately predict the presence of brain tumors.

-# Steps Followed
+# 🛠️ project work flow
 1. Data Collection
 Collected a dataset of brain MRI images from an open-source repository (e.g., Kaggle).
 The dataset contains labeled MRI images categorized into "benign" and "malignant" classes.